dabykov/DANIIL_BYKOV/README.md

  <ul>
     <li> Cleaned the data so it would be usable for exploratory analysis using such libraries as Pandas and Numpy</li>
     <li> Performed exploratory data analysis for 14 variables, which included calculating key statistical metrics, examining correlation between numerical variables, performing analysis of variance.</li>
-    <li> Visualized featires in order to gain insights into data distribution, proportions, and values counts, using Matplotlib and Seaborn libraries.</li>
+    <li> Visualized features in order to gain insights into data distribution, proportions, and values counts, using Matplotlib and Seaborn libraries.</li>
     <li> Engineered features, which included feature scaling, one-hot encoding, and target imbalance handling</li>
     <li> Trained and tested seven different classification models: </li>